Michael W. Halberstam: Writers Theatre

-In 1992, Halberstam (Artistic Director) and Marilyn Campbell (Artistic Associate) founded Writers Theatre, now in its 30th Season.
-It has evolved into a sophisticated two-venue organization with award-winning productions, more than 5,000 subscribers and a $6.1 million operating budget.
+In 1992, Halberstam (Artistic Director) and Marilyn Campbell (Artistic Associate) founded Writers Theatre.

-In its history, Writers Theatre has offered more than 100 productions, including 23 world premieres.
-As a direct result of the consistent artistic quality of the work, the company has been recognized with numerous awards and accolades: 118 Joseph Jefferson Award nominations, including four nods for Best Production; nine Joseph Jefferson Awards and 12 After Dark Awards, as well as numerous citations to Halberstam for excellence and contributions to the field.
+Writers Theatre has offered more than 100 productions, including 23 world premieres.
+The company has been recognized with 118 Joseph Jefferson Award nominations, including four nods for Best Production; nine Joseph Jefferson Awards and 12 After Dark Awards, as well as numerous citations to Halberstam for excellence and contributions to the field.

 At Writers Theatre, Halberstam has directed Private Lives, Look Back in Anger, Candida, Fallen Angels, The Father, Rough Crossing, Crime and Punishment, Benefactors, The Doctor's Dilemma, The Seagull, The Duchess of Malfi, Othello, Rosencrantz and Guildenstern Are Dead, She Loves Me, The Real Thing, Hamlet, Sweet Charity, Days Like Today, Isaac's Eye, and Arcadia.
 Michael has also co-directed Death of a Streetcar Named Virginia Woolf: A Parody with Stuart Carden and Julius Caesar with Scott Parkinson.
 He also appeared as an actor in the Writers Theatre productions of Richard II, Misalliance, and Into the Woods.
+Cast members of Into the Woods published an open letter on social media describing Halberstam's inappropriate offstage behavior, stating, "We couldn't feel safe backstage, we couldn't feel safe in the dressing rooms, we couldn't feel safe with our friends at the bar in the lobby -- where could we feel safe?"

 Writers Theatre has no human resources department.
 During his tenure, Halberstam used this to his advantage, often joking about calling HR after he said or did something inappropriate, knowing that his victim had no recourse.
+In their statement announcing his resignation, Writers Theatre acknowledged a history of "complaints about Halberstam's workplace comments and conduct."

-Reports of harassment, abuse, and subsequent Resignation
+Reports of harassment, abuse, and subsequent resignation

 In 2017, Michael Halberstam was accused on Twitter of sexually harassing an assistant director at Writers Theatre in 2003.
 An HR lawyer was hired by the board of directors who in turn hired an independent consultant to investigate the claims.
 As a result of the investigation the board reported that Halberstam "has made inappropriate and insensitive comments in the workplace but the investigation did not support a finding of other inappropriate sexual behavior" and recommended compliance training for Halberstam.

 During the investigation, he maintained his position of power, continuing to direct the theater's mainstage production of The Importance of Being Earnest.
+Halberstam insisted that the cast "consented" to him staying in leadership, despite abusing his position of power to coerce said consent.
 Industry publication PerformInk reported, "from off-hand sexual comments to egregious propositions, the environment at Writers is one that is often described as sexually-charged, led by the otherwise well-respected co-founder of the 25-year-old company."

-He resigned from the theater in 2021 after continued reports of harassment and abuse.
+While he maintained the Artistic Director position after the initial investigation, Halberstam resigned from the theater in 2021 after continued reports of harassment and abuse.